 Telefon: +49 221 8888 25-123C.V.

 Marleen Halbach is the chief editor at SMC.
 After a degree in biology at the University of Hamburg, she studied science journalism at the TU Dortmund University.
-In this context she volunteered at SMC and worked as an editor for medicine and life sciences since graduating in 2017.
+In this context she volunteered at SMC and worked as an editor for medicine and life sciences.
 Since June 2020 she has been managing the editorial office.
 As part of her training, she also worked as an intern at Deutschlandfunk in the editorial department Forschung aktuell and at Radio Wien, ORF in Austria.
-She worked freelance for the WDR and the Münsterland Zeitung as well as a research assistant at the Institute of Journalism at the TU Dortmund University and for the project medien-doktor.de.
+In 2021, she received a special prize from the Georg von Holtzbrinck Prize for Science Journalism on behalf of the editorial team.

 Telefon: +49 221 8888 25-120C.V.